-Community schools offer an integrated focus on academics, health and social services, youth and community development, and community engagement leads to improved student learning, stronger families, and healthier communities.
+Community schools offer an integrated focus on academics, health and social services, youth and community development, and community engagement which leads to improved student learning, stronger families, and healthier communities.

 By bringing in volunteers, connecting students with libraries, and offering credit recovery courses, Community Schools ensure that all kids hit their major milestones.